visualitypl/web-apps-security-workshop/xss.md

 #### 1. Persistent XSS

 The script is being put into a `<input>` element in some form on a website.
 Then **it is stored** (that's why it's called persistent XSS) in the database.
-Then it's being run each time any users visits the page with injected script.
+Then it's being run each time a user visits the page with injected script.
 As a good example we can imagine that someone pastes some javascript code in a comment on forum.
 Then each time anyone visits the topic page the script will be run.
 This way w would be able to, for example, steal morderator's/admin's cookie and login as moderator/admin and we wouldn't need to know their login or password.

 #### 2. Reflected XSS